DOI-BOR/et-demands/docs/prep_example.rst

 Study Area
 ----------
+The et-demands model requires a shapefile defining the study area.

 For this example, the study area is a single HUC 8 watershed (12090105) in Texas that was extracted from the full `USGS Watershed Boundary Dataset <http://nhd.usgs.gov/wbd.html>`_ (WBD) geodatabase.

 .. image:: https://cfpub.epa.gov/surf/images/hucs/12090105l.gif